So far, the vision inspection systems have been tethered to CMM correlation studies. We say no more!

-In my last blog post, we introduced the concept of Absolute Measurement and CAD programming the Mapvision Quality Gate visual inspection system.
+In my previous article, we introduced the concept of Absolute Measurement and CAD programming for the Mapvision Q inspection system.
 Before we get to the results with real production parts, we need to verify that the measured coordinates really are absolute.
 How did we do that?
 Read on to find out.

 Testing by VDI 2634-1 recommendation

-To prove the Mapvision Quality Gate measured coordinates are in fact absolute, a verification method must be introduced.
+To prove that the coordinates measured by Mapvision Q are in fact absolute, a verification method must be introduced.
 The VDI 2634-1 recommendation is the one best suited for camera-based measuring system verification.

 The images below show the artefact positions that were automatically selected in a VDI 2634-1 compliant simulation for a door part.